Cash–Landrum incident: Deaths of Cash and Landrum

-Betty Joyce Cash (née Collins) died aged 69 on December 29, 1998, 18 years to the day after her claimed close encounter.
+Betty Joyce Cash (née Collins) died aged 69 on December 29, 1998, eighteen years to the day after her claimed close encounter.

 Vickie Marzelia Landrum (née Holifield) died aged 83 on September 12, 2007.

 Investigations

 Landrum telephoned a number of U.S. government agencies and officials about the encounter.
 When she telephoned NASA, she was steered toward NASA aerospace engineer John Schuessler, long interested in UFOs.
 With some associates from civilian UFO research group Mutual UFO Network (MUFON), Schuessler began research on the case, and later wrote articles and a book on the subject.
-Astronomer Allan Hendry of Center for UFO Studies (CUFOS) also briefly investigated the Cash–Landrum case.
+Astronomer Allan Hendry of the Center for UFO Studies (CUFOS) also briefly investigated the Cash–Landrum case.

-Due to the Chinook helicopters' presence, the witnesses presumed that at least one branch of the United States Armed Forces witnessed the object, if they were not escorting or pursuing it.
+Due to the Chinook helicopters' presence, the witnesses presumed that at least one branch of the United States Armed Forces had witnessed the object, maybe even escorting or pursuing it.
 However, investigators could find no evidence linking the helicopters with any branch of the military.